 URLs contain underscores and special characters

 Instead of underscore( _ ), you should use hyphens( – ).
-Google treats a hyphen as a word separator that also helps Google understand the URL structure.
-But, unfortunately, underscores are not treated that way.
-Always replace spaces with a hyphen.
+Google treats a hyphen as a word separator which also helps Google understand the URL structure.
+Unfortunately, underscores are not treated that way.
+So, always replace spaces with hyphens.

 SEO tags are missing or the same tags are used on all the pages

 Each page should have a separate and unique title and meta description tags in the <head> section of the HTML code.
-Also, there should be a separate structured snippet on each page.
+There should also be a separate structured snippet on each page.

 Often we see that all the pages on the website have the same titles and meta descriptions.
-Also, the structured snippets are missing in the source code.
+The structured snippets are also missing in the source code.